 Product Design in three months

 Product design was a more creative program, I noticed that most people enjoy designing and exploring their creative side.
 On the first day of class, I was merely introduced to UI, my facilitator mostly spoke on user experience and how UX determines the UI.
 I thought to myself, “it makes sense why top companies spend a lot on research”.
 I spent the first six weeks of product design, learning about design processes and user experience I realized that extensive and detailed user research is needed to create a good user interface to give consumers a seamless user experience.
 This was unexpected as I thought it was going to be about designing applications with Figma, sketch or Adobe XD on the first day.
 During the last six months, I began learning how to design the UI for both mobile and web applications, which was where creativity started kicking in.
 Product Design gave me a similar feeling to architecture because they both involve a series of steps to produce the final product.
 Not gonna lie, product design is all fun especially when you’re designing a user interface, but the real work comes when you’re carrying out UX research.
 Trust Me.

 Practice, Practice, and Practice

-After completing both the product design and frontend program, the Christmas holiday was around the corner.
-I felt this was not going to be a holiday I take a vacation because I had lots of work, projects to finish, and skills to develop.
-During the holiday I created a list that was pasted in front of my workstation to document my progress during the holiday.
-As the holiday passed I created lots of projects to display on my website.
+After completing both the product design and front-end program, the Christmas holiday was around the corner.
+I felt this was not going to be a holiday I take a holiday because I had lots of work, projects to finish, and skills to develop.
+During the holiday, I created a list that was pasted in front of my workstation to document my progress during the holiday.
+As the holiday passed, I created lots of projects to display on my website.
 Projects such as a video chat application with NodeJS and Agora API, a Christmas animation with HTML and CSS, a task management mobile app, a real estate web app, UX research on loneliness among older people, and a lot more.
-In the end, I couldn't do everything that was written on the list but I sure did a lot of projects that I wanted.
+In the end, I couldn't do everything that was written on the list, but I sure did a lot of projects that I wanted.